EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

 # kegg-pathways-completeness tool

-The tool counts completeness of each KEGG pathway for protein sequence. \
+The tool counts completeness of each KEGG pathway for protein sequence.

-Please read **Theory** section with detailed explanation in the bottom of README. \
+Please read **Theory** section with detailed explanation in the bottom of README.

 Current version of pathways saved into **[pathways_data](pathways_data)** and graphs were [pre-built](graphs/README.md) and [saved](graphs/graphs.pkl) into pkl format.

+`Pipeline-v5 data has 394 modules.
+Updated data from 27/04/2023 has 475 modules.`
+If you need to update existing pathways data and graphs follow this [instruction](pathways_data/README.md).

-These files are available on EBI MGnify FTP and can be downloaded using [download.sh](download.sh)
+These files are also available on EBI MGnify FTP and can be downloaded using [download.sh](download.sh)

 ## Calculate pathways completeness
 This script requires [hmmsearch table](tests/test_data/test-input/test) run on KEGG profiles with annotated sequences (preferable) **OR** [file with list](tests/test_data/test-input/test_list.txt) of KOs.
-If you don't have this table follow [instructions](src/README.md) how to generate it.
+If you don't have this table follow [instructions](src/README.md) how to generate it first.

 #### Run using conda
 ```commandline